Heinz Burt: Sexuality

 He was portrayed by JJ Feild in Telstar, a film about the life of Joe Meek, which was released in 2009.
 The film depicts him as Meek's gay lover at a time when homosexual acts were illegal in the United Kingdom.
 His family have denied that he was homosexual and have stated that the film is a slur on his life.
-His former wife, Della Burke, who was married to Heinz at the height of his success said "It is completely and utterly untrue.
+His former wife, Della Burke, who was married to Heinz at the height of his success said, "It is completely and utterly untrue.
 Heinz was definitely heterosexual."

 In the 1991 BBC documentary, The Very Strange Story of... the Legendary Joe Meek, when asked if Meek was in love with him, Heinz replied "Yes.
 It's an infatuation ... that was the thing with him, where I told him to get off, that I wasn't into that sort of thing ... if there's something you can't have you want it even more".

 Death

 Crippled by motor neurone disease, Heinz died in 2000, aged 57 following a stroke.
-He was cremated at Eastleigh Crematorium in Hampshire.
+He was cremated at Southampton Crematorium in Hampshire.
+The service was held in the East Chapel.
+Telstar was played at the service.